CatalinaF-S/CatalinaF-S/README.md

 ### Hi, my name is Catalina!

-I am currently a student of fullstack development and I want to share my learning space through this platform.
+I am currently a student of fullstack development and I want to share my learning through this platform. ⭐

 <!--
 **CatalinaFonsecaSilva/CatalinaFonsecaSilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.